Malachite Properties Facts and Photos

-More Malachite Stone Facts
+A Few More Facts

 Never be tempted to repeatedly wet your finger to bring out the colour of a rough stone and never put malachite in your mouth.

 For the same reason, malachite should never be used as an elixir.
-An elixir is water that has been infused with certain minerals to extract their healing properties which is then consumed.
+An elixir is water infused with certain minerals to extract their healing properties.
+The water is then consumed.